adarshkumar22/PlanMyTrip/README.md

 ### Features implemented
 • The registered user can read, like travel experiences.
-Display their own experiences and remove them.
+Display their own experiences and remove them. <br />
-• Features such as authentication, pagination have been taken into consideration.
+• Features such as authentication, pagination have been taken into consideration.<br />
-• The code is written under Model-View-Controller(MVC).
+• The code is written under Model-View-Controller(MVC).<br />
-• The project was developed using MongoDB, ExpressJS, React and NodeJS technologies.
+• The project was developed using MongoDB, ExpressJS, React and NodeJS technologies.<br />

 ### Setup:
 - run ```npm i && npm start``` for both client and server side to start the website